chponte/fiuncho/docs/technical-doc.rst

 implemented in this program, you can do so by linking to the main library ``libfiuncho`` declared in the CMake project.

-The following example shows a short program which makes use of Fiuncho's methods, and its corresponding CMake project configuration.
+The following example shows a short program that makes use of Fiuncho's methods, and its corresponding CMake project configuration.
 Assume the following project structure::